mohammadkarbalaee/hello-dart/assignment.md

 **Submission:**
 Students can submit their Dart files containing the quiz game code along with a brief reflection on their design choices and any challenges they faced during the implementation.

-This assignment not only reinforces the programming concepts covered but also allows students to apply their knowledge in a fun and interactive way.
+Like your previous assignment, I want you to fork this repo and do the assignment.
+Make sure to create a folder under the "answers" folder with your name and put your dart files in that.
+When you are done with your exercise, make a pull request to this repo and I will review your beautiful codes.
 Happy coding!